-Burt stood, tried to stand, but didn’t get far out of the chair.
+Burt stood, struggled, but didn’t get far out of the chair.
 “I lived my life my way, nobody else’s way.”
-He pointed at Clara as he had earlier.
-“I enjoyed my free will and the comfort of my free choices without following any crappy religious rules.”
+He pointed.
+“I enjoyed my free will and the comfort of my free choices without letting any crappy religious rules tell me what to do.”
 He scratched at his nose.
 “I made my own choices.
 I make no apologies.
-And I don’t carry any guilt.”
+And I carry no guilt.”

 “You bet it was worth it.”
 She smiled through tears.
 “And it is even more worth it because I have no fear where I’m going.
-I know who has loved me all these years.
-And I know who is waiting for me so He can love me through all eternity.”
-She sat up further, leaning slightly towards Burt, who was now leaning slightly back from her.
+I know who has loved me all my life.
+I know who is waiting for me so He can love me through all eternity.”
+She sat up further, leaning slightly towards Burt, who flinched slightly away from her.
 “God can take me right now because I’m at peace with myself.
-You can believe I wish I could say the word and have Him take me right this second.
-Not just to be with him but to get away from you.”
-She pulled up the bed sheet to wipe at her eyes.
+Believe me, I wish I could say the word and have Him take me right now.
+Not just to be with Him but to get away from you.”
+She pulled up the blanket to dry her eyes.

-“But as much as your words are hurting me right now, I would gladly hold your hand and take you with me to see him.
-To show you what you can’t see, and to fill a place in your heart that I’m sure has been empty for many, many years.”
+“But as much as your words are hurting me right now, I would gladly hold your hand and take you with me to see Him.
+I’d show you what you can’t see and fill a place in your heart that’s probably been empty for many years.”

 “You don’t know shit about my heart,” he stood, “and you have no right to make any assumptions.”
 He pointed again with a shaky hand and a few of his own tears.
 “You keep your blind faith.
-You go ahead and smile on your way out.
-Not me.
-I’ll be kicking and screaming.
+Smile on your way out.
+Not me, because I’ll be kicking and screaming.
 I’m not giving up that easily.
 I want to stay right here, the only place where life is anything.
 Not some imaginary floating clouds and golden gates.”

 “Pearly gates!” she laughed.
 “Pearly gates, you fool.
 And I’ll be standing there waiting for you.
 For your sake, I hope they let you in.”
 She clapped and smiled.
-“I’ll even pray that they let you in.
+“I’ll even ask them to let you in.
 Right now, as soon as you leave, I’ll pray they let you in, and I’ll be the first one to greet you.”

 “If I had let you choke, I wouldn’t have had to listen to any of this crap.”
-Burt lifted both hands and waved as if pushing her away, then he turned one last time towards the door and got himself moving.
+Burt’s legs shook slightly as he turned one last time towards the door and got himself moving.
 “Oh,” he laughed, “I forgot.
 This was God’s plan, so I didn’t really have a choice but to save you.
 Lucky me.”
 He continued to the door.
-“Room 205.
+“Room 1105.
 Better write that down to make sure I never come back here again.”
 He turned down the hall and did not stop until he was back at his room.

-He peeked in at the bed closer to the door where the nurses were trying to save a man’s life roughly an hour ago.
+He peeked in at the bed closer to the door where the nurses had been trying to save a man’s life roughly an hour ago.
 All lights were off.
 The bed was made.
-Almost every trace of anyone else having stayed there had been erased except a young woman in a chair similar to the one that Burt had sat in while in Clara’s room.
+Almost every trace of anyone else having stayed there had been erased except a young woman in the same visitor’s chair at the foot of every bed in every room.

-He tried to avoid eye contact with the woman as he shuffled hesitantly into the room, but his curiosity pulled his eyes towards her just when hers did with his.
-He felt old enough to be her grandfather, not that he had any clue what it actually felt like to be a grandfather.
-The eye contact caused him to slow, as if he might say something to her.
-His mouth even moved, but only a little drool came out.
+He tried to avoid eye contact with the woman as he shuffled hesitantly into the room.
+He was old enough to be her grandfather, not that he had any clue what it actually felt like to be a grandfather.
+Making eye contact caused him to slow his already slow steps, as if he might say something.
+His mouth even moved, but only drool came out.
 It landed on his hospital gown and would never matter to anyone for anything.

-He thought about Clara’s comment about an emptiness he had, and he realized she was more right than she imagined.
-He continued past the woman in the chair, continued around his bed, and fell into it more easily than he had climbed out of it.
+He thought about Faith’s comment about the emptiness he had, and he realized she was more right than he would admit.
+He continued past the woman in the chair, stepped around his bed, and fell into it more easily than he had climbed out of it.
 He fidgeted with the blankets, thought about using the bathroom, but decided to wait until the woman left the room.

 But she didn’t leave.
 Instead, she approached Burt’s bed.